Amaterasu (Ōkami): Other video games

 Outside of Ōkami, Amaterasu appears as a playable character in the fighting game Marvel vs. Capcom 3: Fate of Two Worlds and its update Ultimate Marvel vs. Capcom 3.
 A costume in Capcom's Monster Hunter Generations based on Amaterasu was offered as part of the game's downloadable content.
 Similarly, a Palamute costume based on Amaterasu was added to Monster Hunter Rise as part of a crossover event in July 2021.
 To coincide with the PC release of Ōkami HD, Capcom created and got approval for an Amaterasu "courier" for Valve's Dota 2, given free to those who had pre-ordered Ōkami HD on Steam.
 In 2020, Amaterasu appeared as a playable hero in Teppen.

 Amaterasu will feature in the upcoming sequel to Ōkami, which was announced at The Game Awards 2024.

 Other Media

-Amaterasu makes an appearance in the comic book crossover ’’Sonic the Hedgehog/Megaman: Worlds Unite’’, by Archie with Capom and Sega of America.
+Amaterasu makes an appearance in the comic book crossover ’’Sonic the Hedgehog/Megaman: Worlds Unite’’, by Archie with Capcom and Sega of America.